catenax-ng/product-knowledge/dataspace/edc/agentplane-azurevault/README.md

 ## Architecture

-The Agent Data Plane is a variant of the Http (Proxy) Data Plane which
+The Agent Data Plane is a variant/extension to the Http (Proxy) Data Plane which
 - has a direct endpoint for submitting (federated) queries in the supported inference languages (currently: SparQL)
 - may negotiate further agreements for delegating sub-queries on the fly
-- implements special Sinks for dealing/validating federated tokens.
+- implements special Sinks for extended sub-http protocols which deal/validate federated tokens.

 The Agent Data Plane currently relies on Apache Jena Fuseki as the SparQL engine.